Gloria-Mwamidi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Write a script that displays the result of BREATH to the power LOVE-echo $((BREATH ** LOVE)) Write a script that converts a number from base 2 to base 10.-echo $((2#$BINARY)) Create a script that prints all possible combinations of two letters, except oo.-printf "%s\n" {a..z}{a..z} | grep -v "oo"
+Write a script that displays the result of BREATH to the power LOVE-echo $((BREATH ** LOVE)) Write a script that converts a number from base 2 to base 10.-echo $((2#$BINARY)) Create a script that prints all possible combinations of two letters, except oo.-printf "%s\n" {a..z}{a..z} | grep -v "oo" Write a script that prints a number with two decimal places, followed by a new line.-printf "%0.2f\n" $NUM